saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### apply function
 - Can be thought of as a `configuration function`.
 - It allows you to call a series of functions on a receiver to configure it for use.
-- After the lambda provided to apply executes,apply returns the configured receiver.
+- After the lambda provided to apply executes, apply returns the configured receiver.
 - Apply passes nothing to lambda you provide.
 - All the function calls within the lambda are now called relative to the receiver.
 - Another way to say this is that they are implicitly called on the receiver.